 |Color and Graphics||None|

 The Meezu is the best budget fingerboard for those just starting out in fingerboarding.
 It’s highly affordable, comes with all the necessary tools, and has flexible steering for easy control.
 Plus, its wooden build is durable and guaranteed to last while providing the ultimate fingerboarding experience.

-How to Choose the Best Fingerboard
+How to Choose The Best Fingerboard According To Your Preferences

 Choosing the best fingerboard requires you to consider a few things.
 Keep reading to find out what you should look for.

 Deck Size and Shape

 The deck should be your first consideration before anything else.
 Your deck should be between 88 and 127 mm in length because this gives you the best balance between ease of control and being able to pull off more complex tricks.